Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Discrete DGP-XCSF experimentation

 Whenever an offspring classifier is created and no changes occur to its RBN when undergoing mutation, the parent's numerosity is increased and mutation rate set to that of the offspring.

-\section{Discrete DGP-XCSF Experimentation}
+\section{Discrete DGP-XCSF experimentation}

-The simplest form of short-term memory is a fixed-length buffer containing the $n$ most recent inputs; a common extension is to then apply a kernel function to the buffer to enable non-uniform sampling of the past values, e.g. an exponential decay of older inputs \cite{Mozer:1994}.
+The simplest form of short-term memory is a fixed length buffer containing the $n$ most recent inputs; a common extension is to then apply a kernel function to the buffer to enable non-uniform sampling of the past values, e.g. an exponential decay of older inputs \citep{Mozer:1994}.
 However it is not clear that biological systems make use of such shift registers.
 Registers require some interface with the environment which buffers the input so that it can be presented simultaneously.
 They impose a rigid limit on the duration of patterns, defining the longest possible pattern and requiring that all input vectors be of the same length.
-Furthermore, such approaches struggle to distinguish relative temporal position from absolute temporal position \cite{Elman:1990}.
+Furthermore, such approaches struggle to distinguish relative temporal position from absolute temporal position \citep{Elman:1990}.

 Whereas many GP systems are expression based, some have also utilised a form of memory or state.
-For example, Linear GP \cite{Banzhaf:1997}; indexed memory, e.g., \cite{Teller:1994}, \cite{Brave:1996}, and \cite{Angeline:1997}; and work on evolving data structures which maintain internal state, e.g., \cite{Langdon:1998}.
-In addition, some systems have used (instead of evolved) data structures to manipulate the internal state, e.g., PushGP \cite{SpectorRobinson:2002}.
-Recently, Poli {\em et al.} \cite{Poli:2009} explored the use of soft assignment and soft return operations as forms of memory within linear and tree-based GP.
-For soft assignment, they replaced the traditional (entirely destructive) method of variable assignment with one of merging new values with previous ones, instead of overwriting them.
-To achieve this, the new value becomes a weighted average of the old register value with the new value to be assigned, i.e., $\nu_{result} = \gamma \nu_{new} + (1-\gamma) \nu_{old}$ where $\gamma$ is a value in the range [0,1] specifying the assignment "hardness".
-For soft return operations, tree function nodes return a weighted average of their first argument with the result of the corresponding calculation, i.e., $OUT = \gamma F(IN_{1},IN_{2}, ...) + (1 - \gamma) IN_{1}$ where $IN_{n}$ is an input to a function, $F$.
+For example, linear GP \citep{Banzhaf:1997}; indexed memory \citep[e.g.,][]{Teller:1994,Brave:1996,Angeline:1997}; and work on evolving data structures which maintain internal state \citep[e.g.,][]{Langdon:1998}.
+In addition, some systems have used (instead of evolved) data structures to manipulate the internal state \citep[e.g., PushGP;][]{SpectorRobinson:2002}.
+Recently, \cite{Poli:2009} explored the use of soft assignment and soft return operations as forms of memory within linear and tree-based GP.